The Holiday Help of East Troy program will continue this year featuring a collaborative approach to assist-ing local families in need.

 Local charities are getting a kick start on holiday donations, to make sure they have enough resources to help, during the pandemic.

-"It is through the generous support of local businesses, churches, organizations and community members that this program is able to continue," said East Troy Family and Community Resource Center coordinator Marolyn Komperud, who leads the seven-year-old initiative.
-"Due to the COVID-19 pandemic, monetary donations and family adoptions will be of utmost importance this year."
+“It is through the generous support of local businesses, churches, organizations and community members that this program is able to continue,” said East Troy Family and Community Resource Center coordinator Marolyn Komperud, who leads the seven-year-old initiative.
+“Due to the COVID-19 pandemic, monetary donations are greatly appreciated this year.
+These donations will help with general operating expenses as well as for providing food and gas gift cards to every family.”

 In 2019, Holiday Help of East Troy served 71 families with a combined 177 children.